Capillary fluctuations and energy dynamics for flow in porous media: Theoretical Approach

-This form should be considered from two perspectives: (1) steady-state flow at constant fluid volume fraction; and (2) unsteady flow where the the fluid volume fraction is changing.
+To evaluate Eq. \ref{eq:fluctuation-constraint-ii} in experiments, pressure fluctuations need to be evaluated for both wetting and non-wetting fluids.
+The geometric state variables are needed to calculate the time derivatives for curvature terms and the slope of the geometric state function.
+We note that the fluctuations do not necessarily need to be Gaussian to obtain a flux-force entropy inequality.
+As long as any asymmetry in the fluctuations is balanced by changes to the surface energy based on the evolution of interface configuration then Eq. \ref{eq:fluctuation-constraint-ii} can be satisfied.
+Fluctuations should be considered from two perspectives: (1) steady-state flow at constant fluid volume fraction; and (2) unsteady flow where the the fluid volume fraction is changing.
 In a steady-state flow, the curvature must be independent of time, since any net change to the geometric configuration of fluids is inconsistent with the system being at steady-state.
 Therefore, the associated conditions are

-and there must be no net rate of energy change from fluctuations at steady-state, since otherwise the symmetry required for Onsager reciprocal theory will be violated.
-By construction the slow fluctuations correspond to those fluctuations that occur at constant volume fraction.
-For unsteady displacement, capillary fluctuations may be balanced by changes to the average curvature invariants, $\overline{J}_n$ and $\overline{K}_n$.
+There must be no net rate of energy change from fluctuations at steady-state, since net changes to the system are inconsistent with the basic notion of steady state.
+For unsteady displacement, capillary fluctuations may be balanced by changes to the surface energy.
 This reflects the fact that the fluid configuration can change at constant fluid volume fraction based on changes to the boundary curvature.
-Since the boundary curvature can evolve independently from the volume, a separate term must appear in the entropy inequality to account for these effects.
+Since the boundary curvature can evolve independently from the volume, a separate term must appear to account for these effects.